 Download our latest White Papers

 Web replica of the print magazine.

-From the importance of taking PTO to new data on ICHRAs, here are some of the week’s top stories.
+From vaccine strategies to new IRS guidance allowing employees to use HSAs, FSAs and HRAs on COVID PPE, here are some of the week’s top stories.

 Face masks, hand sanitizer and other personal protective equipment used to prevent COVID-19 spread can be treated as medical expenses.

 And three tips for how leaders can overcome it.

 This exec led the people side of a business transformation at FARE, the leading nonprofit representing the food allergy community.

 Seven in 10 employees are at risk for mental health conditions.
 Here’s what that means for HR leaders.